Ostap Slyvynsky: Works

 By 2009, Slyvynsky had published four volumes of poetry, which were all translated in eleven languages.
 His poetic style is described as restless and noted for associations and images as well as reflections on language, history, and politics.
 Slyvynsky's poetry earned for him the Antonych Literary Prize (1997), the Hubert Burda Prize (2009), and the Kovaliv Fund Prize (2013).

 Slyvynsky's translations included books authored by Czesław Miłosz, Hanna Krall, Andrzej Stasiuk, Olga Tokarczuk, Mikołaj Łoziński, Ignacy Karpowicz, Derek Walcott, William Carlos Williams, James Tate, and Georgi Gospodinov.
 He was recognized by the government of Ukraine for his translation works and also received the Medal of Merit for Polish Culture in 2014.

-Together with Bohdan Sehin, Slyvynsky staged a media performance in 2015 called Preparation, which was dedicated to the victims of the East of Ukraine conflict.
+Together with Bohdan Sehin, Slyvynsky staged a media performance in 2015 called Preparation, which was dedicated to the victims of the war in Donbas.